Guide to Camper van adventure in Iceland

 Hamrar Kjarnaskógur Campground, Northeast Iceland

-One of the biggest and most exquisite campsites of Iceland, located in the beautiful forrest just outside the capital of North-Iceland; Akureyri.
+One of the biggest and most exquisite campsites of Iceland, located in the beautiful forest just outside the capital of North-Iceland; Akureyri.
 The campsite offers restrooms, showers, laundry, cooking faciliteis and a computer with internet access.
 They also have a playground for kids, boat-rental and more for kids, as well as excellent walking areas in Kjarnaskógur forrest and sourounding area.

 Varmahlíð Campground, Northwest Iceland